 As I was being mindful of these energy centers, I was thinking about our emotions, and I thought of three primary positive emotions.
 Of course in the heart, love.
 Makes sense, right?
 And in the lower abdomen, I was thinking, well, that is the center of vitality.
 So I thought, oh, joy.
 And then the head, when my mind is calm, I have peace.
 Actually, you can look at the four brahma-viharas in this way, too, where you have sympathetic joy and equanimity and in the heart, love and compassion, lovingkindness and compassion.

-ChiSing: This is fine.
-This is fine.
 Thank you.
 I have a marker.
 Yes.
-Okay.
-So, how many minutes do I have?
-Oh no. Well, goodness.
-Okay.
-Well, so, here is someone doing zazen.
+Okay. [drawing on the white board] Well, so, here is someone doing zazen.
 So we have love corresponding to these energy centers.
 We have love, peace, joy, and we also have fear, anger, and sadness.
 At first I thought, okay.
 These are the good emotions.
 These are the bad emotions.
 But actually, no. They are all valid.
 They are all part of the human condition, and they all have healthy places in our lives.

 Sometimes we do have fear, especially if some lion is chasing us.
 I don't know how often that happens to you.
 Sometimes we can feel anger, perhaps at injustice and sadness.
 It is very normal, especially when we are grieving.
 So these are all healthy emotions.
 When we suppress what we think of as negative, we can actually cause unhealthy forms of these emotions.
 When we do not know how to cultivate and nourish the positive side of these emotions, also there can be unhealthy expressions.